weijiekoh/py2-monero-wallet-generator/README.md

 I did this because the alternative would be to cross-compile the Monero source code for the Raspberry Pi.

-The difference between this version of Moneropy and the original is as such:
+The difference between this version of MoneroPy and the original is as such:

 ```diff
 13c13